 Today I am going to talk a little bit about one of the hardest things to do as a Game Master.
 Run what you love, I know it sounds easy.
 Yet ask a handful of GM’s and you will likely find that many of them are not running games they love.
-Often they are running… Continue reading Mondays Muse, Run What You Love.
+Often they are running games the group wants to play not what they themselves … Continue reading Mondays Muse, Run What You Love.

 Not long ago I got in a twitter conversation about character backstories.
 One of my followers @CrossingNewLeafe chimed in on a conversation that I had commented on with @theGodDamnDM about making an awesome backstory that will impress your DM.
 One commenter had stated that they felt that a short backstory was the best.
 Others had stated that there was nothing wrong with a long and … Continue reading Player Characters Backstories are Not Stories.

 Today I decided to that I would like to share with you a favorite Homebrew Rule of mine for 5E D&D. This is a Homebrew rule that I developed because you see I love the Inspiration mechanic.
 Inspiration is simple and elegant in its both its intent and its use in the game.
 I have found that one constant with all players is that they … Continue reading GM Inspiration Dice & GM Compells House Rules

 Earlier this year I asked my readers what you all wanted to see more of.
 The resounding answers were homebrew content and the return of creature features in my blogs.
 You asked and I am more than happy to oblige.
-So I reached back into my bag of tricks from when I was working on… Continue reading Homebrew Monster: Scorpion Moth Swarm
+So I reached back into my bag of tricks from when I was working on the concept of my homebrew world.
+There I found an … Continue reading Homebrew Monster: Scorpion Moth Swarm

 Today I wanted to talk about the importance of note taking at the table as a game master.
 For years I did not take notes.
 I just ran my games and a day or two later I would sit down and pencil in the high points mentally and carry on with my game.
-I am… Continue reading Finding Inspiration & Note Taking.
+I am not sure if it was my youth that kept me … Continue reading Finding Inspiration & Note Taking.